top of page

 Ancient texts, such as the "Ganga Lahari" and the "Ganga Stotram," praise the divine qualities and powers of Ganga Maa.
 These texts describe her as a compassionate goddess who purifies and liberates those who seek her blessings.
 Devotees often recite these hymns and prayers during worship to express their devotion and seek her divine grace.

-Ganga Maa's worship can be found in temples dedicated to her, both in India and the Indo-Caribbean diaspora.
+Ganga Maa's worship can be found in temples dedicated to her in India and the Indo-Caribbean diaspora.
 These temples serve as sacred spaces where devotees gather to offer prayers, perform rituals, and seek her blessings.
 The presence of these temples plays a vital role in fostering a sense of community and cultural continuity among the Indo-Caribbean population.
-Since the Ganges River does not exist in the Caribbean, her worship is usually done at a body of water like a river, and devotees would mix water with turmeric and whole neem leaves as a substitute for Ganga Jal.
+Since the Ganges River does not exist in the Caribbean, her worship is usually done at a body of water like a river, and devotees would mix water with turmeric and whole neem leaves.

 In conclusion, Ganga Maa, the goddess of the sacred Ganges river, holds great significance in Hindu mythology and Indo-Caribbean history.
 Her worship serves as a means to preserve cultural and religious practices among the Indian diaspora.
 Devotees revere her as a symbol of purity and liberation, seeking her blessings for spiritual cleansing and enlightenment.
 The worship of Ganga Maa is characterized by offerings, rituals, and prayers, with the river Ganges serving as her sacred symbol.
 Temples dedicated to her can be found in various parts of the world, providing a place of devotion and community for her followers.
-Thank you so much for reading this post.
-Make sure to give it a heart and comment on what you think I should do next!
-Om Shree Mahakali Shakti Mata Ki, Jai! - Jai Bhadrakali Community
+Her Puja is always done together with Kateriamman.
+These two devis are the ones who take away and wash away sickness.
+From the beginning of evolution studies showed that all life originated from the ocean.
+Hence, Maa Gangay is also the Mother of creation.
+For this reason, women who are unable to conceive pray to Her with the desire to be granted a child.
+This form of Mariamma is also the remover of all sickness and diseases.
+She washes away all impurities on land and also purifies the mind, body and soul of Her devotees who bathe with Her waters.

 Recent Posts